Contextual Knowledge Pursuit for Faithful Visual Synthesis: Experimental Results

 \subsubsection{Effectiveness of the Query Strategy}

 This section emphasizes our sequential knowledge pursuit process which dynamically queries each new fact based on the state of knowledge context.
 We compare our query strategy with REPLUG \cite{Shi2023REPLUGRB} and Static Aggregation in the textual question answering task.
 REPLUG queries the top-K most informative facts in a static one-time search and makes a prediction by ensembling the LLM posteriors from each fact.
-Static Aggregation, the static query version of \ourframework, takes all top-K facts in an one-time query as the context and instructs the LLM to aggregate.
-Table~\ref{tab:llm_effectiveness} shows the results using four subjects from MMLU \cite{hendrycks2021mmlu} that are relevant to factual visual synthesis.
+Fact Aggregation, the static query version of \ourframework, samples all top-K facts in an one-time query or self-elicitation as the context and instructs the LLM to aggregate.
+Table~\ref{tab:llm_effectiveness} shows the results using four subjects from MMLU \cite{hendrycks2021mmlu} that the subject information is relevant to faithful visual synthesis.
 We sample 30 questions from each subject.
 We follow REPLUG's setup and choose OpenAI's \texttt{text-davinci-003} legacy API as the language model base for all three methods.
 We see that our recursive querying strategy is more performant in knowledge-intensive language tasks, indicating the strong capability to aggregate knowledge for our multimodal synthesis.
 Our observations reveal that when multiple corpora are queried in a single request, the knowledge received tends to overlap, offering little diversity.
 Instead, our recursive method iteratively introduces new terms into the knowledge context for the next knowledge query.
 We hypothesize that the recursive construction of this knowledge context contributes to the superior performance of our paradigm.